BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 By effectively incorporating these Cashu metadata fields, you can create a more transparent and informative experience for users, helping them make informed decisions about which Cashu mints to trust and use.
 This is particularly important for Cashu, as users interact directly with individual mints rather than a federation structure like in Fedimint.

-### Edit mint URL & refresh mint settings

-{% include image-gallery.html pages = page.images_mint-url-edit %}

-It's useful to provide users with the ability to manually update or refresh mint settings in their wallets.
-While best practices suggest that wallets should auto-refresh and update mint settings periodically, there may be cases where this isn't supported, or a mint undergoes significant updates, such as a URL change.
-By allowing users to edit the mint URL or refresh settings manually, you ensure that users always have the latest mint configurations.
+### Advance Features

-### Pay to public key (P2PK)
+#### Pay to Public Key (P2PK)

 {% include image-gallery.html pages = page.images_p2pk %}

 [NUT11](https://github.com/cashubtc/nuts/blob/main/11.md) is a powerful feature that allows bitcoin-backed ecash tokens to be securely locked to another user's public key, which is generated by the recipient's wallet.
 This ensures that only the intended recipient can redeem the ecash.
 NUT11 enables secure offline payments, preventing double-spending.
 Beyond these basics, NUT11 supports advanced use cases like timelocks and multisignature (multisig) setups, where ecash can be conditionally spent or jointly owned by multiple parties.
 When designing make sure these functionalities are clearly communicated to users, highlighting their practical benefits and flexibility.

+#### Auto-Swapping to a Default Cashu Mint
+{% include image-gallery.html pages = page.images_auto-swap %}
+Wallets can provide the option to automatically swap ecash from an unknown mint to their a default mint.
+This optional feature can simplify transactions by routing all ecash transactions through the assigned default mint.
+An auto-swap requires a lightning payment.

+{% include tip/open.html color="blue" icon="info" label="Auto-Swapping Involves Fees" %}

+It's important to inform users that auto-swapping involves fees and that the amount depends on the amount of ecash they want to swap and the current network conditions.

+{% include tip/close.html %}

-## Fedimint design best practices
+## Fedimint Design Best Practices

-### Federation status display
+### User Interface and Experience

+#### Federation Status Display

 <div class="center" markdown="1">